David-Kunz/gen.nvim/README.md

 ## Options

-All prompts are defined in `require('gen').prompts`, you can enhance or modify the prompts.
+All prompts are defined in `require('gen').prompts`, you can enhance or modify them.

+Example:
 ```lua
 table.insert(require('gen').prompts, {
     Elaborate_Text = {